zorrowang/LeetCode/docs/tech-interview/Mindset.md

 Note, some interviewers may intentionally create a stressful environment, we should always keep calm in this scenario.

-### What are interviewers looking for?
+### What are interviewers looking for

-- No Short Answer
-Do not give a short answer, just like Yes/No or BFS/DFS.
+- No Short Answer - Do not give a short answer, just like Yes/No or BFS/DFS.
 Interviewers care more about how you choose the solution/technique, specially in the system design round.
 Give a brief explanation about all other options, pros and cons and final reason.

-- Show confidence, but not elegance
-Use the right words and tone to show your confidence, but not elegance.
+- Show confidence, but not elegance - Use the right words and tone to show your confidence, but not elegance.
 My trick is just like talking to a normal friend.

-- Do not be nervous
-Some interviewees are very nervous in an interview, specially fresh grad.
+- Do not be nervous - Some interviewees are very nervous in an interview, specially fresh grad.
 Do more mock interviews!